remarshal-project/remarshal/README.md

 ## Known limitations and quirks

-### YAML 1.2 only
+### YAML versions

-Remarshal works with YAML 1.2.
+Remarshal works with YAML 1.2 by default.
-The last version that read and wrote YAML 1.1 was 0.17.1.
-Install it if you need YAML 1.1.
+You can choose the input and/or output format `yaml-1.1` to work with YAML 1.1.
+The input and output format `yaml-1.2` can be used to emphasize you mean YAML 1.2.
+Conversion from YAML 1.1 to YAML 1.2 and from YAML 1.2 to YAML 1.1 is supported.

 ### Lossless by default; lossy must be enabled